niveknosredneh/Garden/README.md

 ## Running

-main.cpp in ./src is to be compiled and uploaded to the Arduino ESP8266main.cpp in ./src is to be compiled and uploaded to the ESP8266
+main.cpp in ./src is to be compiled and uploaded to the Arduino.

+ESP8266main.cpp in ./src is to be compiled and uploaded to the ESP8266.

 plot.sh is meant to run as a cron job as it continuously runs the python script until it succeeds.